 Nowadays, the bit rates have increased to such a point that most internet connections can support multiple live streams of high quality video and audio.

-The devices that send, process, and receive our digital information have also drastically improved since the days of analog telephone.
+The devices that send, process, and receive our digital information have also drastically improved since the days of analogue telephone.

 This means that every typical mobile device today has a digital video camera on it that would be something like the height of scientific research and probably science fiction in the days where telephone conferencing was just becoming popular, so there are a lot of devices that provide the hardware for a video conferencing solution.